MatthiasValvekens/pyHanko/README.md

     - RFC 3161 timestamp server support
     - Support for multiple signatures (all modifications are executed using incremental updates to preserve cryptographic integrity)
+    - Supports both RSA & ECDSA
+    - If `cryptography` is installed, pyHanko can also produce and validate RSASSA-PSS signatures (with arbitrary parameters).
     - PKCS11 support
         - Extra convenience wrapper for Belgian eID cards
  - Signature validation